Extremal permutations in routing cycles: Proof of Theorem

-Now we use the odd-even routing algorithm so that $x_aw_1$ is an odd edge.
-By Lemma~\ref{consecutive-swaps}, $x_i$ with $1\le i\le a$ meets $W$ after $a-i$ steps and swaps with $W$ in the following $|W|$ steps, so it takes $a-i+|W|=a+b-i=n-2-i\le n-2$ steps; $A$ could be regarded as $x_0$, so takes at most $n-2$ steps; $z$ meets $W_1$ after $a+1$ steps and takes $c$ swaps, so will be in place in at most $a+1+c<a+b+1\le n-2$ steps; the head $w$ in block $W_i$ swaps with $W_i$ at the first step, or the second step (if it is on an even edge and not adjacent to $x$), or after $a+2$ steps (if $w=w_1$), and in the former two cases it takes at most $1+(|W_i|-1)+a+1=a+|W_i|+1\le a+b=n-2$ steps, and in the last case, it takes $a+2+(|W_i|-1)=a+|W_i|+1\le n-2$ steps as well.
-Once all of the above pebbles are in place, all pebbles are in place as well, as no swap remains. \end{proof}
+Now consider the rest of the cases.
+We use the odd-even routing algorithm so that $x_aw_1$ ($p_0w_1$ if $X=\emptyset$) is an odd edge.
+By Lemma~\ref{consecutive-swaps}, $x_i$ with $1\le i\le a$ meets $W$ after $a-i$ steps and swaps with $W$ in the following $|W|$ steps, so it will be in place after $a-i+|W|=a+b-i=n-2-i\le n-2$ steps; $p_0$ could be regarded as $x_0$, so takes at most $n-2$ steps; $z$ meets $W_1$ after $a+1$ steps and takes $c$ swaps, so will be in place in at most $a+1+c<a+b+1\le n-2$ steps.
+The head $w$ in block $W_i$ swaps with $W_i$ at the first step, or the second step (if it is not adjacent to $x$ and is not incident with an odd edge in the first step), or after $a+2$ steps (if $w=w_1$), and in the former two cases it will be in place after at most $1+(|W_i|-1)+a+1=a+|W_i|+1\le a+b=n-2$ steps.
+Now consider the last case.
+If $z\succ w_1$, then $w_1$ is in an isolated block in $W$, thus will be in place after $a+2=n-b\le n-2$ steps (as $b>c\ge 1$).
+If $w_1$ is not smaller than $z$, then $s(z)=0$, and $w_1$ will be in place after at most $(a+1)+1+|W_i|-1<a+1+|W|=n-1$ steps.
+So after $n-2$ steps, the above pebbles are in place, thus, all pebbles will be in place by Lemma~\ref{incomparable}, since each order relation involves one of the pebbles. \end{proof}